MLstate/opalang/README.md

 Opa is open source.
 The compiler is released under the AGPL license, the library under the MIT license.

-Applications written with Opa only include the library part, so are **free to release applications written with Opa under any proprietary or open source license**.
+Applications written with Opa only include the library part, so you are **free to release applications written with Opa under any proprietary or open source license**.

 If you want to create an online "cloud" application platform that includes the Opa compiler, you need to release the sources under the AGPL license as per the AGPL license terms.